M4recki/Cafes-in-London/README.md

 ## Contact

-If you have any questions or comments about the ToDo List, please contact us at MARBARA93@edu.lublin.eu
+If you have any questions or comments about the Cafes in London, please contact us at MARBARA93@edu.lublin.eu